Mummy Mountain, East Face

 Watch Out

 Other than the standard warnings about hiking in the desert, this is a pretty rough hike.
-The use-trail is steep and rocky, and there are many places where you will slip and loose your footing.
+The use-trail is steep and rocky, and there are many places where you will slip and lose your footing.
 The only places to really fall off something and get hurt are in the 3rd-class gully, the 3rd-class chute, and along the summit cliffs, so be careful in those areas.
 The water at Mummy Spring is cold and tasty, but probably should be filtered.
 The elevations run from about 8,400 to 11,500 ft feet, so take it easy if you aren't used to the elevation.

 Mummy Mountain